wpjscc/http/README.md

 have full control over consuming the incoming HTTP request body and concurrency settings.
 See also [streaming incoming request](#streaming-incoming-request) below for more details.

-> Changelog v1.5.0: This class has been renamed to `HttpServer` from the previous `Server` class in order to avoid any ambiguities.
-  The previous name has been deprecated and should not be used anymore.

 ### listen()